brettz9/dom-on-the-range/README.md

 # Todos

-1. As already done for matchUnbounded, get unbounded to work (across text nodes and element nodes) as per http://softwarerecs.stackexchange.com/questions/16611/translating-a-regex-into-a-dom-range
+1. As already done for `matchUnbounded`, get unbounded to work across text nodes and element nodes (including fixing `replaceUnbounded` to use `execUnbounded` for replacement patterns), as per http://softwarerecs.stackexchange.com/questions/16611/translating-a-regex-into-a-dom-range
 1. Try making bounded functions dependencies of matchBounded?
 1. Allow returning of ranges or nodes for match and exec (as well as strings).